openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/bulk_email.rst

    component editor in Studio.
 For more information, see :ref:`Working with HTML Components`.

+   You can use keywords in messages, to have values that are specific to each recipient substituted in the content when messages are sent.
+For more information, see `Use Keywords in Messages`_ .

 #.
 Click **Send Email**.
 You can perform other tasks on the Instructor
    Dashboard or navigate to other pages while you wait for your message to be sent.